ArchipelagoMW-HollowKnight/Archipelago.HollowKnight/README.md

 ## Development Setup
 You will need to alter the `.csproj` file to point to your local HK installation.
 Then you will need to make sure to not commit that change or I'll ding you in a PR about it.
 Line 15 will do it: https://github.com/Ijwu/Archipelago.HollowKnight/blob/main/Archipelago.HollowKnight/Archipelago.HollowKnight.csproj#L15

-Post-build events will automatically package the mod for export **as well as install it in your HK installation.** When developing on the mod **do not install Archipelago through Scarab.**
+Post-build events will automatically package the mod for export **as well as install it in your HK installation.** When developing on the mod **do not install Archipelago through Scarab.** If Archipelago is installed through Scarab, uninstall or disable it before testing.
+Archipelago.HollowKnight will not load if both Scarab and development versions are installed at the same time.